tryshopr/shopr-example-adam/README.md

 * The design remains copyright aTech Media Limited.
 Please do not use the design wholesale for any sites you may be developing.

-* Once up and running, you can access the Shoppe interface at `/shoppe` and use **admin@example.com** and **password** to login.
+* Once up and running, you can access the Shopr interface at `/Shopr` and use **admin@example.com** and **password** to login.